imaoca/robust/faq.md

 15 packets transmitted, 5 received, 66.6667% packet loss, time 397ms
 rtt min/avg/max/mdev = 0.845/0.921/0.992/0.063 ms
 ```
+If you let ping run for a while (at least 30 seconds), but still get 0% packet loss, the jammer may be down.
-If it was really down, please contact us so we can turn it on again.
+Please contact us so we can turn it on again.

 ## main.py has 100% accuracy?
 There shouldn't be any data loss since [main.py](./main.py) is an example that shows how you can make your protocol robust, so it's adding headers including checksum, ack number, etc...
 However, it is robust but slow, so we need to come up with a protocol that can send more files within 60 seconds.